Keyboard shortcuts

 Overwrite Mode (-o)

 By default, rows are appended to the file.
-With -o, the file is truncated before each write so it always contains exactly one data row (plus the header).
+With -o, the file is truncated before each write so it contains only the latest data row.
+No CSV header is rewritten in overwrite mode.
 This is useful when another program is polling the file for the latest value.

 Shared-Memory Ring Buffer (-r)